 LAFCO discussed the Draft MSR/SOI Update on June 6, 2016 at its regular meeting.
-Comments from the public were solicited; however xx comments from the public were received.
-The Commission held a public hearing on the Final MSR/SOI Update on (month) (date), 2016.
+Comments from the public were solicited; however no comments from the public were received.
+The Commission held a public hearing on the Final MSR/SOI Update on August 1, 2016.